Tau protein: mRNA translation

-Tau is a negative regulator of mRNA translation in both Drosophila, mouse, and human brains, through its binding to ribosomes, which results in impaired ribosomal function, reduction of protein synthesis and altered synaptic function.
+Tau is a negative regulator of mRNA translation in Drosophila, mouse, and human brains, through its binding to ribosomes, which results in impaired ribosomal function, reduction of protein synthesis and altered synaptic function.
 Tau interacts specifically with several ribosomal proteins, including the crucial regulator of translation rpS6.

 Behavior

 The primary non-cellular functions of tau is to negatively regulate long-term memory and to facilitate habituation (a form of non-associative learning), two higher and more integrated physiological functions.
 Since regulation of tau is critical for memory, this could explain the linkage between tauopathies and cognitive impairment.

 In mice, while the reported tau knockout strains present without overt phenotype when young, when aged, they show some muscle weakness, hyperactivity, and impaired fear conditioning.
 However, neither spatial learning in mice, nor short-term memory (learning) in Drosophila seems to be affected by the absence of tau.

 In addition, tau knockout mice have abnormal sleep-wake cycle, with increased wakefulness periods and decreased non-rapid eye movements (NREM) sleep time.